Skip to content

 reproject!(df::DataFrame, target_crs; [always_xy=true])

 Reproject the geometries in a DataFrame df to a new Coordinate Reference System target_crs, from the current CRS, in place.
+Returns the modified df.

 source